 My Projects focus is great for when you want to zero in on your work but you’d still like to see it in the context of the whole project or package it’s in.

 Show only my tasks

 This plan focus displays just the items you own, including checklist items.
-If you’re assigned item is within another container, you’ll also see that container but nothing else inside of the container that isn’t assigned to you.
+If your assigned item is within another container, you’ll also see that container but nothing else inside of the container that isn’t assigned to you.

 My Tasks focus is great for when you want to quickly find and focus on just the items specifically assigned to you.

 In the focus filter, set your default plan focus by clicking on the star next to your preferred focus.
 The default plan focus is the view you’ll return to when clearing your filters or using Reset View.

 Strict filtering is an option available with the location filter.
 When filtering normally (without strict filtering), the results will include all of the item’s direct parent containers as well as any packages where those items are also prioritized.
 When using strict filtering, the results will include only the item’s direct parent containers, but no additional priority packages.
 To use strict filtering, open the filter menu and select Filter by Location, click on Options, and check the Strict Filtering box in the filter dialog: